italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - **Description**
       - **Reference**
     * - **typ**
       - In case of revocation request it MUST be set to ``revocation-request+jwt``.
-In case of Status Attestation request it MUST be set to ``status-attestation-request+jwt``, according to `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
+In case of Status Assertion request it MUST be set to ``status-assertion-request+jwt``, according to `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-assertions/01/>`_.
       - :rfc:`7516#section-4.1.1`.
     * - **alg**
       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms listed in the Section `Cryptographic Algorithms <algorithms.html>`_ and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.